jimwins/titi/docs/associations.rst

 should add a method called ``posts`` to the ``User`` class (note that the method name here is arbitrary, but should describe the relationship).
-This method calls the protected ``has_many`` method provided by Paris, passing in the class name of the related objects.
+This method calls the protected ``has_many`` method provided by the model, passing in the class name of the related objects.
 **Pass the model class name literally, not a pluralised version**.
 The ``posts`` method should return an ORM instance ready for (optional) further filtering.